koseduhemak/zf3-locale-router/docs/strategies.md

 ## Query strategy
 - config key: `extract-query`
 - options
   - paramName (string): name of the parameter used for the detection.
-Default value: `lang`.
+Default value: `locale`.

 Similar to [Uripath strategy](#uripath-strategy), but tries to extract the locale from a query string:
 ```php